Paula TkacVice President and Senior Economist

-Paula Tkac is a vice president and senior economist at the Federal Reserve Bank of Atlanta.
-She leads the financial markets group in the research division and serves as a policy adviser.
+Paula Tkac is a vice president and senior economist on the financial markets team in the research department at the Federal Reserve Bank of Atlanta.
+She leads the financial markets team and serves as an adviser.
 Dr. Tkac contributes to the Atlanta Fed's macroblog, which provides commentary on economic topics, including monetary policy, macroeconomic developments, and the Southeast economy.

 Dr. Tkac conducts research on various financial market topics including investor decision-making, the mutual fund industry, financial regulation, and the recent financial crisis and policy responses.
 Her research has won two William F. Sharpe Awards at the Journal of Financial and Quantitative Analysis.

 In addition to publishing in academic journals, Dr. Tkac frequently speaks to academic and practitioner groups and has appeared on C-SPAN and as an op-ed writer in the Wall Street Journal.